fisinik/employment-salary-prediction/README.md

 | 30/70 | 0.9974291652992014 | 0.9779735682819384 | 0.980565371024735  | 0.9792677547419498 |
 | 20/80 | 0.9980308500164096 | 0.9827586206896551 | 0.9853723404255319 | 0.9840637450199203 |
 | 10/90 | 0.9972103708565803 | 0.9795918367346939 | 0.9770992366412213 | 0.9783439490445859 |

+### Conclusion

+The optimization process resulted in substantial improvements across all machine learning models, highlighting the importance of fine-tuning and parameter adjustments.
+Logistic Regression and Gradient Boosting Classifier, in particular, achieved exemplary performance metrics, making them the preferred choices for this prediction task.
+Decision Tree and Random Forest Classifiers also demonstrated reliable and robust performance, suitable for scenarios requiring high accuracy and interpretability.
+Support Vector Machine and K Neighbors, although improved, might be considered for specific contexts where their unique advantages apply.